 Kim has worked with private equity and corporate clients on capital market transactions such as IPOs, mergers, acquisitions, and divestitures.
 She has advised clients on the IPO and SEC registration processes, along with complex technical accounting issues.
 Kim’s technical accounting experience includes the assessment and application of complex accounting areas such as equity, derivatives, and consolidation.
 She has also spent substantial time assisting public and non-public clients across industries with financial reporting matters and the financial statement process.

 Kim graduated with honors from the University of Richmond with a B.S. in Business Administration (concentrations in finance and accounting) and a B.A. in Latin American and Iberian studies.
-Kim is a Certified Public Accountant (CPA) with an active license.

 “Strive not to be a success, but rather to be of value.” – Albert Einstein